Stax124/V01D-Terminal/README.md

 V01D-Terminal is **Python** based terminal application build on prompt-toolkit library.

-Can be runned as individual or you can pass arguments
+Can be run as an individual or you can pass arguments

 # Functions
   - Execute wide range of commands from cmd and powershell